A bit of Cloudflare’s Birthday Week history, Tunnels, and welcome Michele Yetman

 Oh, we actually discussed Railgun, one of these episodes.

 So yeah.
-So in a sense, it was this celebration part of we wanting to celebrate our birthday that got us thinking of a mission.
+So in a sense, it was this celebration part of we're wanting to celebrate our birthday that got us thinking of a mission.

-It's hard when you're building a startup.
-And it was a way of saying all the things that we've done.
+You know, that's important for a startup.
+Yeah, right.
+It's hard when you're putting a startup and it was a way of saying all the things that we've done.